 A native of eastern North Carolina, where his family has danced and played music for generations, Rodney Sutton is a prominent and highly respected representative of the dance and music traditions of his home state.
 He is particularly known as a traditional mountain step-dancer, adept at both flatfooting and clogging, and also as a dance caller.
 In recent years, Rodney has expanded his presentations to include both storytelling and ballad singing.

-Rodney has traveled across the US and Canada and throughout the British Isles performing, teaching, and calling dances.
-He has taught traditional dance in western North Carolina schools through the Visiting Artist Program, and is a regular instructor at such camps as the Swannanoa Gathering (Warren Wilson College), GrassRoots Culture Camp (Trumansburg, NY, and Key Biscayne, FL), Augusta Heritage Workshops (Davis and Elkins College, Elkins, WV), and Fiddle and Dance (Ashokan, NY).
+Rodney has taught traditional dance in western North Carolina schools through the Visiting Artist Program, and is a regular instructor at such camps as the Swannanoa Gathering (Warren Wilson College), GrassRoots Culture Camp (Trumansburg, NY, and Key Biscayne, FL), Augusta Heritage Workshops (Davis and Elkins College, Elkins, WV), and Fiddle and Dance (Ashokan, NY).

 Joe Shannon’s Mountain Home Music.
 Boone, NC.
 2014-present.